Roman Castles

 The Roman Castles (Italian: Castelli Romani) are a group of comuni in the Metropolitan City of Rome.
 They are located a short distance south-east of the city of Rome, at the feet of the Alban Hills, in the territory corresponding to the Old Latium.

 Overview

 The castles are situated in a fertile volcanic area which has allowed since ancient times a flourishing agriculture.
 The former crater is occupied by two lakes, Nemi and Albano.

 Beginning in the ancient Roman era, it was an area frequented by the noblemen of Rome for its fresher climate during summer; the tradition was followed by the Popes, who still have their summer residence in Castel Gandolfo, on Lake Albano.
 Families which ruled in the area include Orsini, Colonna, Chigi, Aldobrandini, Savelli, Annibaldi and Ruspoli.
+Some of the villas they built at Monte Tuscolo are known as the Ville Tuscolane.